compliance

 These are separate compliance concepts.
 A system can exceed its leak rate threshold without becoming a chronic leaker, and vice versa.
 The key distinction: leak rate threshold exceedance triggers repair obligations, while chronic leaker status triggers reporting obligations.
 Both carry independent penalties for non-compliance.

-• Cumulative addition tracking: Every refrigerant addition logged against an equipment profile is added to the running calendar-year total.
+• Cumulative addition tracking adds every pound logged against an equipment profile to the running calendar-year total.

-• Threshold alerts: Warning notifications fire at 100% of full charge.
-At 125%, a chronic leaker alert flags the equipment in your compliance dashboard.
+• Threshold alerts fire at 100% of full charge; at 125%, a chronic leaker alert flags the equipment in your compliance dashboard.

-• Automatic report generation: FieldPad compiles all required data – service dates, amounts, leak rates, repair actions, verification tests – into a formatted report ready for submission.
+• Automatic report generation compiles required data — service dates, amounts, leak rates, repair actions, verification tests — into a formatted report ready for submission.

-• Deadline reminders: Beginning in January, escalating reminders appear about the March 1 filing deadline for any equipment flagged in the previous year.
+• March 1 deadline reminders escalate beginning in January for any equipment flagged in the previous year.

-• Equipment owner notifications: Generate a summary for your customer explaining the classification and their obligations.
+• Equipment owner notifications produce a plain-language summary for your customer explaining the classification and their obligations.

 Key Takeaways